apaz-cli/apaz-cli.github.io/blog/The_Craziest_Bug_I_Have_Ever_Witnessed.md

 The fix for this bug is simple.
 We just need to make sure that the libraries and symbols are loaded, so that the call to `malloc()` injected by the linker can never be executed.
-We can, on the main thread before we install the signal handler, call `dlopen()` on the library, or just call a function from the library we want to load as a no-op.
+We can, on the main thread before we install the signal handler, call `dlopen()` on the library so the symbols are in the Global Offset Table, or just call a function from the library we want to load as a no-op.

 <br>